 Recessed lighting provides soft illumination throughout the living room and bedroom areas, while table lamps and even a series of LED lights mounted to the Panasonic flat-panel television in the living area cast a unique glow over the walls.

 The walls themselves are two-toned, having been constructed of grey painted, wood-like bottom halves, while delicately light olive green fabric has been inset into the upper third of each wall.
-Every light switch and electrical outlet is accented with an oval brass plate, while the gorgeous lighting bounces off the ceilings, which I am still enamoured with.
+Every light switch and electrical outlet is accented with an oval brass plate, while the gorgeous lighting bounces off the ceilings, which I am still enamored with.
 The extruded beams lend it a classic, almost Art Deco feel.

 I fell in love with the Grand Suite not for its size, but for its beautiful décor.
 And if I could find the designer tonight, I would shake their hand and buy him or her a drink, for letting me feel like I’m living out something from the golden age of ocean travel, delivered aboard the sleek and elegant Silver Wind.